-Power & Alignment (All Levels)
+Power & Alignment (Level 1)

 A hatha-style class that focuses on developing a more mindful and safe practice through an alignment-based approach.
 Build your yoga practice pose by pose through static holds with increased awareness of your mind, body and breath.
-Challenge yourself physically as you work through each pose with engagement of intended the muscle groups.
+Challenge yourself physically as you work through each pose with engagement of the intended muscle groups.

 The perfect class to begin or end your day.
 Come to class expecting to unwind and melt away into an array of bolsters, blankets and pillows.
 Feel supported as you rest, relax and connect to your body and breath.

-Restore Iyengar-Style (All Levels)
+Restore Iyengar-Style (Level 1)

 Aside from practising poses that will help one to relax, one of the key elements in the Iyengar’s approach to restorative yoga is the practice of inversions for good circulation and to rejuvenate the mind.
 Inverted poses can range from beginners poses like supported Uttanasana and Viparita Karani, to independent Sirsasana and Salamba Sarvangasana held for long timing, depending on the proficiency of the practitioner.